 Using your hands or cheesecloth, squeeze water out of cabbage and place into a clean bowl.
 Add green onions, pork mixture, sesame oil, red wine, soy sauce and olive oil.
 Mix together well.

 Take one dumpling wrapper and place one tbsp filling in the center.
 Wet the edges of the wrapper with water and seal completely.
-The amount of filling and shape you fold it in is less important than ensuring that the edges are completely sealed so filling doesn’t leak out.
+The amount of filling and shape you fold it in is less important than ensuring that the edges are completely sealed so the filling doesn’t leak out.
 Continue until all the filling is gone.** For more in-depth instruction on rolling and pleating dumplings, check out this video!

 Put a large pot of water on the stove and heat to boiling.
 While the water is heating, assemble the dipping sauce.